 Governing board committee structures: pick the right one for you

-Be clear on the pros and cons of different committee structures so you can choose the right monitoring method for your board.
+Be clear on the pros and cons of different committee structures so you can choose the right monitoring method for your board, and see examples from schools.

 School types: AllSchool phases: AllRef: 3693